 OH, Creator God, You are the reason I live and breathe.
-I feel the warmth of Your sweet presence as I reflect on how you have tenderly restored comfort, peace, friendship, dignity, honor, and love.
+I feel the warmth of Your sweet presence as I reflect on how you have tenderly restored peace, dignity, honor, and love.
 Thank You for being willing to get Your hands dirty as you enter the mud and mire of a complicated world to breathe fresh life and hope into our souls.

 *Shame wants to keep us from believing God sees us as VERY GOOD.
 Shame that is not ours to carry but is often put on us by others or by wrong belief systems.
 For those currently wrestling with shame, I have attached links to books, scriptures, blogs, and songs that have helped me along my journey toward the truth of Who I Am.

 - Unashamed: Drop the Baggage, Pick up Your Freedom, Fulfill Your Destiny by Christine Caine https://a.co/6kMJ697

 - I Thought It Was Just Me (but it isn’t): Making the Journey from “What Will People Think?” to “I Am Enough” by Brené Brown https://a.co/d/8LdeU

 - “Hope shows your heart is still alive.” — Restoration Year: A 365-Day Devotional by John Eldredge https://a.co/22tyBkz

 - Song: FIND ME by Jonathan and Melissa Helser https://youtu.be/YVpBKjHmJ8U

 “I sought the Lord, and he answered me; he delivered me from all my fears.
 Those who look to him are radiant; their faces are never covered with shame.”
 (Psalms 34:4-5 NIV)